 - Operational Risks

 - Exploration Risk

 - Estimates of Mineral Resources

 - Foreign Political Risk

-- Evolving Constitutional and Legislative Landscape in Chile

-- New Law on Economic and Environmental Crimes

-- Annual License Fee

-- Uncertain Fiscal Policies Impacting Mining

 - Permits

 - Government Regulation

 - Environmental Risks

 - Management

 - Conflicts of Interest

 - Infrastructure

 - Insurance

 - Competition

-- Foreign Operations

 - The Company is Subject to Certain Risks as an Emerging-Market Issuer

-- Investors may have Difficulty in Enforcing their Legal Rights as Against the Subsidiaries of the Company and Certain

-of the Officers and Directors of the Company, as they are Located Outside of Canada

 - The Company's Operations Rely on the Availability of Local Labor and Equipment

 - Additional Funding and Dilution

 - Commodity Prices

 - No History of Dividends

-- Foreign Currency Risk
+- Currency Risk

 - The Company May be Involved in Legal Proceedings

 - Community Relations and Social License to Operate

 - Price Volatility of Publicly Traded Securities

 - Climate Change, Natural and Other Disasters

 - Evolving Corporate Governance and Public Disclosure Regulations

-Readers are encouraged to read a full outline and description of the risk factors described in the Company's Annual Information Form ("AIF") for the year ended December 31, 2023, filed on SEDAR+ under the Marimaca Copper Corp profile.
-The occurrence of any one, or combination of, the aforementioned risks could materially adversely impact the Company's business and as a result, the trading price of the Company's common shares could decline and investors could lose part or all of their investment.
+Readers are encouraged to read a full outline and description of the risk factors described in the Company's Annual Information Form ("AIF") for the year ended December 31, 2024, filed on SEDAR+ under the Marimaca Copper Corp profile.
+The occurrence of any one or a combination of the aforementioned risks could materially adversely impact the Company's business, and as a result, the trading price of the Company's common shares could decline, and investors could lose part or all of their investment.